 The Little Red Lighthouse and the Great Gray Bridge by Hildegarde Swift

-I didn’t stay long by the lighthouse because it was loaded with tourists taking pictures but I did stay by the tables and enjoy the view of the George Washington Bridge.
+I didn’t stay long by the lighthouse because it was loaded with tourists taking pictures, but I did stay by the tables and enjoy the view of the George Washington Bridge.
 It was making quite the racket as more cars are travelling over it again and on a sunny day offered some dazzling views.
 The breezes were amazing!
-In 2021, the lighthouse and the park were really quiet so I got to enjoy the views on my own this time.
+In both 2021and July 2022, the lighthouse and the park were really quiet, so I got to enjoy the views on my own this time.

 Walking up the stairs to get to the upper level of the park is not for the faint hearted and I saw many people much younger than me get out of breath on their way up.
 One guy had to be about twenty and he looked like he needed oxygen.
 To me it was just a walk up and I continued to walk through the lower part of Fort Washington Park.
 In 2021, I could not believe how in much better shape I was that I handled it better.